-All disclosures, allegations or reported incidents of child abuse within BeLonG To Youth Services should be recorded in a factual and accurate manner.
+All disclosures, allegations or reported incidents of child abuse within Belong To, LGBTQ+ Youth Ireland should be recorded in a factual and accurate manner.
 Where a young person makes a disclosure, the report should be written in the words that are close as possible to the child's own words.
 Volunteers and staff should be careful about not giving their own interpretation of what the young person said.

-All BeLonG To Youth Services record will be stored in a safe and secure location.
-BeLonG To Youth Services should be mindful of the Data Protection Act and the Freedom of Information Act.
+All Belong To, LGBTQ+ Youth Ireland record will be stored in a safe and secure location.
+Belong To, LGBTQ+ Youth Ireland should be mindful of the Data Protection Act and the Freedom of Information Act.
 Access to these records will only be through the designated person.

 Documents cannot be amended.
 All new developments in the case will require additional recordings to be completed to accompany the existing documents.
-These documents belong to BeLonG To Youth Services and not to the person who made the report.
+These documents Belong To, LGBTQ+ Youth Ireland and not to the person who made the report.

-It is important for all BeLonG To Youth Services volunteers/ employees to be aware that when an individual makes a report to the statutory authorities, it is possible that he/she may be called to give evidence should legal action be taken.
+It is important for all Belong To, LGBTQ+ Youth Ireland volunteers/ employees to be aware that when an individual makes a report to the statutory authorities, it is possible that he/she may be called to give evidence should legal action be taken.
 It is therefore important to record details of disclosure and any other relevant information that may have been heard and seen.